cypherpunk-academy/2064/en/072_2064_An albatros.md

 Sigur: "I've already done that.
 They're lying somewhere in the desert sand, maybe 20 miles west of us.
 It was very simple.
-The XJ-11 really has a lot more fighting power than its predecessors, and is super agile.
+The XJ-11 really has a lot more fighting power than its predecessors and is super agile.
 I never felt in danger at any time.
 That's why I didn't wait for you.
 I brought them all down in 30 seconds.
 It was really easy.
-But of course I only have one Hellfire rocket left now."
+But of course, I only have one Hellfire rocket left now."

 Lasse: "SHIT!
 Sigur!